Riley-Py/UWaterloo-Work/MSE 211/Final Exam Practice/Final Exam Practice - Week 2.md

 Explain why the system failures would likely be misinterpreted as individual failures by the team members, even though the behaviour appeared reasonable at the time it occurred.

 ### Plan
-- Trace the pathway from system conditions -> decision processes -> behaviour through casual chain
+- Trace the pathway from system conditions -> decision processes -> behaviour through causal chain
 - Remember the four step process
 	1. Explain what happens in box
 	2. Explain how it influences people